ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/ats-and-ci-cd-2.md

 * Continuous Integration and Continuous Delivery
 * Continuous Integration and Continuous Deployment

-The difference is in the final phase either manually deploy to the customer or use Continuous Deployement to do it automatically.
+The difference is in the final phase either manually deploy to the customer or use Continuous Deployment to do it automatically.

 ### 3.1 Continuous Integration